Application Modernization Strategy: The Complete Guide

 With clear insights into application performance and resource utilization, businesses can make informed decisions to dynamically realign strategies and stay relevant in the market.

-Businesses tend to continue with legacy apps as they are familiar with them and feel they are reliable.
+Businesses tend to continue using legacy apps because they are familiar with them and believe they are reliable.
 However, legacy apps pose serious security and performance issues in the long run.

-The first step towards legacy application modernization is assessing your actual legacy infrastructure and apps.
+The first step towards legacy application modernization is to assess your actual legacy infrastructure and applications.

 Here are a few legacy application modernization examples:

-• End of Life: The app might rarely be used, or the dependent technology is retired.
+• End of Life: The app might be used rarely, or the dependent technology might be retired.
 For instance, apps designed to run on older versions of Windows or database software might not function properly with newer Windows versions.

-• Outdated / Obsolete Architecture: The architecture of the code or database might be obsolete or outdated, making it difficult to update or modify the app.
+• Outdated / Obsolete Architecture: The code or database architecture may be outdated, making it difficult to update or modify the app.

-• Not Scalable: The application’s architecture does not support heavy workloads and crashes when you try to scale it.
+• Not Scalable: The application’s architecture cannot handle heavy workloads and crashes when you try to scale it.

 • Lack of Skills: Businesses find it hard to hire people who have knowledge of the legacy apps and infrastructure the organization uses.

-As a part of this assessment, check out the application’s pain points, functionality limits, and create your business objectives.
-Said objectives will later be converted into technical objectives and modernization milestones.
+As part of this assessment, identify the application’s pain points and functional limitations, and define your business objectives.
+The said objectives will later be converted into technical objectives and modernization milestones.

 As a best practice, seek input from all stakeholders, app users, and everyone involved with the app.
-Some aspects to note are the app’s full stack technology, all dependencies, languages, libraries, databases, dataflow, architecture, inbound/outbound interfaces, and other shared services.
+Some aspects to note include the app’s full-stack technology, all dependencies, languages, libraries, databases, data flow, architecture, inbound/outbound interfaces, and other shared services.
 Consider security and audit requirements as well.

-Keeping these details in mind, prepare a legacy application modernization roadmap that should involve the modernization approach, implementing technologies/frameworks, project scope, deliverables, milestones, etc. Don’t ignore the time and the budget in your legacy application modernization strategy.
+Keeping these details in mind, prepare a legacy application modernization roadmap that includes the modernization approach, implementation technologies/frameworks, project scope, deliverables, milestones, etc. Don’t ignore the time and the budget in your legacy application modernization strategy.

 Ready for a positive change in your application?

-What are the 5 R’s in Application modernization Strategy?
+What are the 5 R’s in Application Modernization Strategy?
+Complete Explanation

 Designing the right legacy application modernization strategy is key to successfully leveraging modern technologies.
 Here are the 5 most common and successful approaches (also known as 5 ‘R’s) to legacy application modernization.